MrTrilB/PapyrusVSCode/README.md

 - Language configuration (comments/brackets)
 - Snippets for common constructs
 - Enhanced completions and hovers for keywords, built-in types, and indexed Starfield scripts/functions
+- Built-in Papyrus Index dataset (vanilla + extender APIs) for Skyrim, Fallout 4, and Starfield so completions and hovers work out of the box
 - Starfield script function completions (e.g. `Utility.GetCurrentGameTime`) when the Starfield profile is active
 - Document symbols (Outline) for functions/events/properties
 - Go to Definition within a file for functions/events